SanthoshS0305/Re-Write-App/PROJECT_SUMMARY.md

 - ✅ **Tested**: Ready for integration testing
 - ✅ **Deployable**: Production-ready with deployment guides

-The foundation is solid for building out Phases 3-8 with advanced features like character aliasing, overview ribbon, search tools, and timeline tracking.
+The foundation is solid for building out Phases 4-8 with advanced features like overview ribbon, search tools, and timeline tracking.

 ## Credits